udoschneider/CLDRKit/README.md

 ## Synopsis

-*CLDRKit* aims to provide full CPLocale support for the [Cappuccino Web Framework](http://www.cappuccino-project.org/) using the CLDR locale data fron the [CLDR - Unicode Common Locale Data Repository](http://cldr.unicode.org/).
-CLDR data is maintained by maintained by Unicode consortium and automatically parsed by CLDR kit.
+*CLDRKit* aims to provide full locale support for the [Cappuccino Web Framework](http://www.cappuccino-project.org/) using the CLDR locale data from the [CLDR - Unicode Common Locale Data Repository](http://cldr.unicode.org/).
+CLDR data is maintained by Unicode consortium and automatically parsed by CLDRKit.
 So every update by Unicode is automatically usable without any manual interaction!

 ## Code Example